researchgate/babel-plugin-transform-scss-import-to-string/README.md

 ## Requirements

 - `node-sass`, which you should install explicitly
-- `babel-core`, which you should already have with babel configured
+- `@babel/core`, which you should already have with babel configured

 ## Caveats